khalladay/TIL/assembly/Zeroing_A_Register.md

 mov eax,0
 ```

-Which is very fast (1 instruction per cycle), but is 5 bytes long.
+Which is very fast (latency of 1 instruction per cycle), but is 5 bytes long.
 Honestly this is probably good enough for almost all cases, but there's a smaller (so less i-cache misses) and faster (due to CPU trickery) option.
 Instead of the above, you should instead use:

 ```asm
 xor eax,eax